baobabsoluciones/cornflow/_sources/main/architecture.rst.txt

 Create instance (data):

 #.
 Client calls Cornflow and sends instance.
 #.
-Cornflow asks airflow for the schema of the instance and validates the instance matches the schema.
+Cornflow validates the instance matches the app's jsonschema.
 #.
 Cornflow saves the instance and returns the instance code to client.

 Solve instance (instance, config, dag):

 #.
-Client calls Cornflow and gives instance code and execution configuration.
+Client calls Cornflow and gives instance code, execution configuration and eventually an existing solution.
 #.
-Cornflow asks cornflow for schema and validates the instance matches the dag to execute.
+Cornflow validates the instance matches the jsonschema of the dag to execute.
 #.
 Cornflow calls airflow dag and assigns dagrun code to execution.
 #.
 Cornflow creates execution and returns the execution code to client.
 #.
 Airflow creates a rundag for the selected dag and sends it to a worker.
 #.
-The worker asks Cornflow for the instance and the config.
+The worker asks Cornflow for the instance, the config, and eventually the solution data.
 #.
 The worker solves the problem.
 #.
 The worker sends Cornflow the results (solution and log) of the execution.